5 Self-Editing Tips

-3. Read Your Story Aloud.
+4. Read Your Story Aloud.

 After you have completed these five steps, you are ready to send your manuscript to a professional editor.
 How comfortable you are with your self-editing skills will help you determine what type of editing you need.

 If you know you have addressed these large issues, you are ready for line editing.
-Editors specializing in line editing will help the flow of your writing between paragraphs and sentences and help vary your sentence structure.
+Editors specializing in line editing will help the flow of your writing between scenes, paragraphs, and sentences and help vary your sentence structure.